- Job Title: Doctoral Internship

 The clinic is in the early stages of developing a Doctoral Internship program.
 We have initiated the process of becoming a member of APPIC and are being mentored by an APA-accredited site.
 Although we are not yet APPIC listed or APA accredited, we plan to participate in the match as a non-APPIC member for the 2017-18 training year and take two Doctoral Interns to start 8/15/17.

 Applicants can review our Doctoral Internship Handbook here.
-Additional information is available from Dr. Kristen Stevens, Training Director, at (952) 443-4600.
+Additional information is available from Dr. Brandon Suarez, Training Director, at (952) 443-4600.

 Training Program Mission Statement